 That’s because users with assistive technology, like a screen reader, often hear all the links on a page to help them find where they want to go.
 Others may view your website highly magnified or tab through links, so the user will only see the link text and a few words around it at any one time.

-To help your users, your link text alone (the words that are linked, often called ‘anchor text’) must make the link destination clear.
+To help your users, your link text (the words that are linked, often called ‘anchor text’) must make the link destination clear.

-To comply with this guideline, make sure that for each link on your website:
+Make sure that for each link on your website: